moleculerjs/site/source/docs/0.14/fundamental.md

 ]
 ```

-Pretty simple, isn't?

-Check the [Examples](examples.html) page for more complex examples.
+With just a couple dozen of lines of code we've created 2 isolated services capable to serve user's requests.
+Awesome, right?
+Moreover, our services can be easily scaled to become resilient and fault-tolerant.
+Head out to the [Documentation](broker.html) section for more details or check the [Examples](examples.html) page for more complex examples.